2018-usfca-biol-422-fall/kailiedelacruz-03_HW_markdown_blogpost/operating_system_blog_post.md

 * Mac products are very expensive
 * hardware upgrades can be difficult
 * in competition with Windows for games and other applications

+Even with the disadvantages, we can relate this back to the marketshare of MacOS, increasing over time.
+This can be seen in the same graph mentioned earlier titled ["Global operating systems market share for desktop PCs, from January 2013 to July 2018"](https://www.statista.com/statistics/218089/global-market-share-of-windows-7/).
+Like mentioned before, even though Windows is the most popular operating system in the world, MacOS is starting to make a name for itself.